 Keen to progress, Jack worked hard to upgrade his race licence to 'National A' status just months later and in time to enter the new 2019 Karting UK National Championship.
 Jack placed 17/ 55 in the Championship and won 'Best Novice' at Round 4.

 In 2020, Jack competed in the Junior Rotax class of the British Kart Championships again.
 With a full year's experience of racing at National level under his belt, Jack was now a strong championship contender.

-2021 sees Jack move from karts to cars as he joins Westbourne Motorsport to compete in the Junior Saloon Car Championship.
-The series takes place at some of the most prestigious tracks in the UK, including Brands Hatch, Donington Park and Silverstone, with the biggest junior grids ever in 2021!
+2021 saw Jack move from karts to cars, joining Westbourne Motorsport to compete in the Junior Saloon Car Championship.
+The series took place at some of the most prestigious tracks in the UK, including Brands Hatch, Donington Park and Silverstone and saw it's biggest junior grids ever in 2021!
 Jack completed in Rounds 5 to 9 in the series, finishing the championship 12th overall out of 37 entrants!